teddyzetterlund/teddyzetterlund.com/content/good-reads/index.md

 * Pomodoro Technique Illustrated, by Staffan Nöteberg
 * Turn Your Ship Around, by David Marquet

-## Problem-Solving & Sense-Making
+## Design & Problem-Solving

+* Learning to Build, by Bob Moesta
+* Making Things Work, by Yaneer Bar-Yam
+* Notes on the Synthesis of Form, by Christopher Alexander
 * Problem Solving 101, by Ken Watanabe
 * Six Thinking Hats, by Edward de Bono
+* The Art of Problem Solving, by Russel L. Ackoff
+* The Design of Everyday Things, by Don Norman
 * The Toyota Kata Practice Guide, by Mike Rother
 * Toyota Kata, by Mike Rother

 ## Philosophy & Way of Life

+* A Guide to the Good Life: The Ancient Art of Stoic Joy, by William B. Irvine
 * Buddhism for Beginners, by Thubten Chodron
-* A Guide to the Good Life: The Ancient Art of Stoic Joy, by William B. Irvine
+* How Will You Measure Your Life?, by Clayton Christensen
 * Meditations, by Marcus Aurelius (translated by Gregory Hays)
+* The Choice, by Eliyahu M. Goldratt
 * The Manual: A Philosopher’s Guide to Life, by Epicetus
-* The Choice, by Eliyahu M. Goldratt

 ## Writing